gre/deprecated-qanimationframe/README.md

 ===
 A simple Promise wrapper for `requestAnimationFrame` based on [Q](https://github.com/kriskowal/q).

-This library intends to wait for one DOM update (frame) for computing some code requiring a DOM frame update.
+This library intends to promisify requestAnimationFrame.

 [Checkout the Annotated Source Code](http://gre.github.io/qanimationframe/docs/qanimationframe.html)

 Usage
 ---

-`QanimationFrame` is a *function* which takes a *function* and returns a *DOM Element* (after one frame).
+`QanimationFrame` is a *function* which takes a *function* and returns a *promise* containing it's return value (after one frame).

 **QanimationFrame(f: function) => DOM.Element**